5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ` followed by `git reset --hard origin/master`.*

 ---
+*Unlabeled version (currently in repository)* :

+* Fixed notice errors in JSON webservice.
+* Added ability to choose the "Top 10" amount of users to display (eg. Top 20, Top 30 ..)

+---
 **Update 1.5.5** *(CRITICAL UPDATE, you will get problems if you don't update soon!)* :

 * Fixed connection closed problem causing no tracking ability.